Cell Mechanics Privacy Code

 Cell Mechanics shall identify the purposes for which personal information is collected at or before the time the information is collected.

-- Personal information (Name, Phone number and Postal code) is required for warranty or exchange purposes.
-Any sales without personal information will be considered to be non-refundable and non-exchangeable.
+(a) Personal information (Name, Phone number and Postal code) is required for warranty or exchange purposes.
+Any sales without personal information will be non-refundable and non-exchangeable.

-- Warranty providers (Samsung and Brightstar) require personal information (Name, Address, phone number and Postal Code) in order for repairs to be considered an In-Warranty Repair.
+(c) Warranty providers (Samsung and Likewise) require personal information (Name, Address, phone number and Postal Code) for repairs to be considered an In-Warranty Repair.

-- Cell Mechanics requires all employees to complete a New Hire Form prior to the issue of the employees first pay cheque.
-All the information on the New Hire Form is required by Payworks in order to process the employee’s payroll.
-This information is required by Revenue Canada when processing T4’s for all employees.
+(d) Cell Mechanics requires all employees to update their personal information on their payroll processing site prior to the issue of the employees first pay cheque (payworks.ca).
+All the requested personal information is required by Payworks to process the employee’s payroll.
+This information is also required by Revenue Canada when processing T4’s for all employees.
 Some of this information would be considered “sensitive”.

 2.2 Cell Mechanics shall specify orally, electronically or in writing the identified purposes to the customer or employee at or before the time personal information is collected.
 Upon request, persons collecting personal information shall explain these identified purposes or refer the individual to a designated person within Cell Mechanics who can explain the purposes.